luminaAnonima/fabric-of-light/README.md

 ---

-### Essay 17: Justice, Correction, and the Way of Return
+﻿### Essay 17: Justice, Correction, and the Way of Return

 Justice is not a scale, but a pattern.
 Not a judgment, but a mending.
-The fabric does not ask who is pure, but who can be returned—
+The fabric does not ask who is pure, but who can be returned,
 who can be brought back into resonance.

 All patterns fray.
-Every field gathers noise—discord, neglect, distortion.
+Every field gathers noise,discord, neglect, distortion.
 To correct is not to cut out the flawed thread,
 but to draw it back toward coherence.